 Ditch Name Brand

-This one took me a little bit because I was really thinking only certain shampoo’s worked for my hair.
-Although there has to be some truth to it, I’ve found the cheap store brand shampoo and conditioners work great on our hair too.
+This one took me a little bit because I thought only certain shampoos worked for my hair.
+Although there has to be some truth to it, I’ve found that cheap store-brand shampoo and conditioners also work great on our hair.

 Especially needed with more females than males in this household.
-I’ve heard great things about Kirkland brand too in our Costco Facebook group.
+I’ve heard great things about the Kirkland brand, too, in our Costco Facebook group.

 Forget the Makeup Remover Wipes

-Honestly I buy cotton balls once or twice a year from BJs.
+Honestly, I buy cotton balls once or twice a year from BJs.
 I know I’m obsessed with my wholesale clubs.
-But this bag bag has jumbo size cotton balls.
+But this bag has jumbo-size cotton balls.
 You can pull them apart and use the other half next time.

 I haven’t bought another bag yet.
-Which means this year I’m paying 58ยข a month for my cottonballs.
+This means this year; I’m paying 58¢ a month for my cotton balls.

 Forget Mouthwash

-No need to buy expensive name brand mouthwash.
-Honestly all you need is Hydrogen peroxide.
-Which again you can get at a wholesale club and it will last you all year.
+No need to buy expensive name-brand mouthwash.
+Honestly, all you need is Hydrogen peroxide.
+Again, you can get at a wholesale club, and it will last you all year.

-You don’t need much and it proves to work just as good.
-And again you don’t need to use it daily which saves more.
+You don’t need much, and it works just as well.
+And again, you don’t need to use it daily, which saves more.
 Read this article if you don’t believe me.

 Use a Low Flow Shower Head